Abstracted-time-energy/Investment-Calculator/README.md

 ## Additional Considerations

 1. Inflation affects all costs - insurance, rates and rent.
-2. Inflation affects end purchasing power of House and Term deposit, but does not affect Bitcoin's end purchasing power as Bitcoin is DEFLATIONARY and has limited supply.
+2. Inflation affects end purchasing power of House and Term deposit, but does not affect Bitcoin's end purchasing power as Bitcoin is argued to be deflationary and has limited supply.
 3. **Bitcoin's current Compounded Annual Growth Rate is around 62% over the last 10 years**, 48% over the last 5 years ([source](https://www.calculate.co.nz/cagr-calculator.php)).
 This is not expected to continue at this rate, but it is impossible to predict, which is why the calculator allows you to choose the CAGR for both House and Bitcoin.
 4. You have to believe in Bitcoin to believe this calculator - so do your homework.
 5. **Read the Bitcoin Whitepaper**: [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf)
 6. Ask yourself, "What is money?"
 7. Watch and listen to people who have been thinking about this deeply:

+## Help and Support

+If you encounter any issues while using the calculator or have questions about its functionality, please don't hesitate to reach out for support:

+1. Open an issue on this GitHub repository
+2. Contact us via [Your preferred contact method, e.g., email address]

+We welcome feedback and suggestions for improving the calculator!

 ## Disclaimer

 This tool is for educational and comparative purposes only.
-Always consult with financial professionals before making investment decisions.